Brian-Pho/CR4-DL/content/posts/other/questions-about-the-brain/index.md

 excerpt: "My questions about the brain."
 ---

-The following is a list of question about the brain that I don't know the answer to.
+The following is a list of questions about the brain that I don't know the answer to.
 I hope to someday answer every question on this list.

 ## Unsolved Questions